Capital Accounts in Illinois LLCs

 LLC member dispute law is always changing and evolving.
 LLC dispute and business divorce attorneys must have extensive knowledge of shareholder, LLC, and partnership law, to defend or advance the rights of their clients.
 The LLC lawyers at Lubin Austermuehle have more than thirty years of experience defending and prosecuting claims involving LLC members including breach of fiduciary duty and fraud claims and claims involving the freeze-out of members in the federal and state courts in Illinois.

 Super Lawyers named Illinois commercial law trial attorney, Peter Lubin, a Super Lawyer and Illinois business dispute attorney, Patrick Austermuehle, a Rising Star in the Categories of Business Litigation, Consumer Rights Litigation, and Class Action Litigation.
 We are knowledgeable in the areas of LLC dispute and capital account fraud law.
 We are committed to fighting for our clients' rights in LLC dispute cases at both the trial and appellate court levels.
 We have successfully defended or prosecuted LLC cases achieving large settlements for our clients or winning them control of their business.

 Conveniently located in Chicago and Elmhurst, Illinois, we have successfully litigated business separation, accounting and breach of fiduciary duty cases for clients all over the Chicago area.
-To schedule a consultation with one of our skilled attorneys, you can contact us online or give us a call on our toll-free number at 833-306-4933 or locally at 630-333-0333.
+To schedule a consultation with one of our skilled attorneys, you can contact us online or give us a call at 630-333-0333.